The Miniature Schnauzer

 Color History

 Miniature Schnauzers developed from crosses between the Standard Schnauzer and smaller breeds such as the Poodle and Affenpinscher, as farmers bred a small dog that was an efficient ratting dog.
 They are described as "spunky" but aloof dogs, with good guarding tendencies without some guard dogs' predisposition to bite.
 Because of this, the Miniature Schnauzer started popping up in a variation of colors and not just the standard Black, salt & pepper, and black & silver colors.
-Due to this same factor, smaller minis have also originated, like the Toy and T-Cup size.
+Due to this same factor, smaller minis have also originated, like the "Toy" and "T-Cup" sizes.

 Please be advised that Merle IS NOT a Schnauzer Color, therefore I do NOT carry Merles.
-None of the dogs used to create the Mini Schnauzers had Merle, and AKC does not accept Merles.
+NONE of the dogs used to create the Mini Schnauzers originally carried Merle, and AKC does not accept Merles.